chirangaalwis/aws-cloudformation-templates/vpc-with-efs/README.md

-# VPC with EFS Cloud Formation Template
+# VPC with EFS CloudFormation Template

-This CloudFormation template creates following resources for demonstrating the usage of an elastic file system:
+This CloudFormation template creates following resources for demonstrating the usage of an elastic file system.

+## AWS Resources:

   - A VPC
   - Two Public Subnets